kubernetes/enhancements/keps/sig-auth/4412-projected-service-account-tokens-for-kubelet-image-credential-providers/README.md

 These goals will help you determine what you need to measure (SLIs) in the next question.
 -->

+On failure to fetch credentials from an exec plugin, the kubelet will retry after some period and invoke the plugin again.
+The kubelet will retry whenever it attempts to pull an image, but until then, kubelet will not be able to authenticate to the registry and pull images.
+The SLO for successfully invoking exec plugins should be based on the SLO for successfully pulling images for the container registry in question.

 ###### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?